 The Linn-Benton Community College Budget Committee is comprised of 14 members: seven appointed voters of the College district and the seven elected Board of Education members, each representing one of seven zones.
 Appointments to the Budget Committee are made by the Board.
 Appointed members serve three-year terms.
 It is the duty of the Budget Committee to analyze and approve the College's proposed operating budget and forward its recommendations to the Board for final consideration.
 As a part of the budget review and approval process, the Budget Committee holds public meetings at which citizens of the community are invited to give testimony on the budget before it is approved by the Budget Committee.
-Following approval of the budget by the Budget Committee, the Linn-Benton Board of Education holds a public hearing on the budget.
+Following approval of the budget.
 The purpose of this hearing is to provide the citizens of the community an opportunity to give testimony on the budget approved by the Budget Committee before it is adopted by the Linn-Benton Board of Education.
 The Budget Committee does not act on educational and personnel matters but only on fiscal matters.